farirpgs/fari-app/lib/docs/scene-checklist.md

 # Fate Scene Checklist

+The ultimate checklist to go through to make sure your scene help move your story forward.

-During a game, whenever I feel stumped or overwhelmed during a scene, I quickly go down this list and ask the players a few questions.
-Chances are, I forgot one of these key ingredients.
+If you feel stumped or overwhelmed during a scene, quickly go down this list and ask the players a few of those questions.

 > ## The Checklist
 >